PrefectHQ/prefect/docs/core/tutorial/06-parallel-execution.md

 Furthermore, you can implement your own `Executor` for use with any Prefect `Flow`, as long as the object provided satisfies [the `Executor` interface](https://github.com/PrefectHQ/prefect/blob/master/src/prefect/executors/base.py) (i.e. appropriate `submit`, `map`, and `wait` functions, similar to Python's [`concurrent.futures.Executor`](https://docs.python.org/3/library/concurrent.futures.html#executor-objects) interface).
 In this way, the sky is the limit!

-::: warning Up Next!
+Up Next!
 What else can Prefect do?...

 :::